hibernick/RasPreenFM2/README.md

 i added at line 156 at the `clean` section
 `	find . -type f -name '*.o' -delete` to clean up all subdirs

-To Compile the thing
-do `git clone https://github.com/styro2000/RasPreenFM2.git RasPreenFM2`  to get the Source in the minisynth directory

 cd in the RasPreenFM2 directory and do make